Dylan-Ryal/hexadecimal-converter/README.md

 # Hexadecimal to RGB Converter
 Takes a six digit hexadecimal value and converts it to it's equivalent RGB value.
+Developed for practice using JavaScript.
+This is an adaptation of a previous University Assignment.

 ## Technology
 + Node.js 14.16.0